How Much a Korean Wedding Actually Costs

 Studio-dress-makeup (스드메) industry structure: The studio-dress-makeup bundle exists because studios, dress shops, and makeup artists have built a coordinated referral ecosystem around the wedding hall market.
 Hall coordinators refer couples to partner vendors.
 Vendors pay referral fees.
 The couple gets a bundled price that appears efficient but packages items at a level of service the coordinator has chosen, not the couple.

-Buying individual components separately (photographer, dress shop, makeup artist independently) can be cheaper for couples who do equivalent research, but requires significantly more time and Korean-language ability to navigate effectively.
+Buying individual components separately (photographer, dress shop, makeup artist independently) can be cheaper for couples who do equivalent research, but requires significantly more time and Korean-language ability to work through effectively.
 The bundle dominates the market because the coordination cost is real.

-The food-per-guest model and guest count dynamics: The food charge (식대) at the national median of 58,000 KRW per head is not the only guest-list-driven cost.
-Hall packages often quote a minimum guaranteed attendance (보증 인원).
-Guest count also affects envelope gift (축의금) inflows, which partially offset food costs but which you cannot predict or rely on.
+The food-per-guest model and guest count dynamics: The food charge (식대) at the national survey median of 58,000 KRW per head is not the only guest-list-driven cost, and the median hides a wide spread by meal type, with course meals costing substantially more than a buffet.
+Hall packages also set a minimum guaranteed attendance (보증 인원), with some Seoul halls using a separate-side guarantee (각보증) so each family fills its own minimum.
+Guest count further affects envelope gift (축의금) inflows, which partially offset food costs but which you cannot predict or rely on.
 Korean couples often net the food cost against expected envelope gifts when budgeting, but this depends heavily on how well-connected both families are in Korean professional and social networks.
-For couples where one partner is foreign, the foreign side's network often generates lower envelope amounts or fewer attendees.
+For couples where one partner is foreign, the foreign side's network often generates lower envelope amounts or fewer attendees, which makes the 각보증 risk real.

 Where foreign residents typically over-budget